KseniaSOS/iq-kids/README.md

 * ### Footer

   * The Footer includes social media icons.
 For the convenience of the user, the links open in other tabs.
-There users may find gallery and reviews of other clients on Instagram or Facebook and videos from events on Youtube.
+There, users may find gallery and reviews of other clients on Instagram or Facebook and videos from events on Youtube.

 ![Footer image](assets/readme-images/social_media.png)